MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-page-property-overview.md

 ## Page object properties

 The following properties all apply to the page object, only some of these properties can be set for a page extension object as specified below.
 This list is sorted alphabetically by property name.
-For page properties sorted by function on a page, see [Page Properties](devenv-page-properties.md).
+For page properties sorted by method on a page, see [Page Properties](devenv-page-properties.md).

 |Property Name|Available for Page Extension Object|Applies to|
 |-------------|-----------|---------------------|